RETR0-OS/ProjectSpyn----Autonomous-Car-Drivnng/README.md

 1. Set the pickup and dropoff locations in ProjectSpyn.m.
 2. Run `ProjetSpyn.m` in MATLAB.
-3. The robot navigates the maze autonomously to go to the pickup location and dropoff locations.
+3. The robot navigates the maze autonomously to go to the pickup location and dropoff locations (Blue, Green, or Yellow).
 4. At the pickup and dropoff locations, use the following keys for control:
    - `w`: Move forward
    - `s`: Move backward